COVID-19 FAQs: Care at LVHN

 Waiting protocol to protect you and others

-To further reduce risk of exposure to coronavirus, we are asking patients to wait in their car instead of in the waiting room at our Assess and Test locations.
+To further reduce risk of exposure to coronavirus, we are asking patients to wait in their car instead of in the waiting room at our testing locations.

-When you arrive at the Assess and Test office, go inside and check in with the registration desk.
+When you arrive at the office, go inside and check in with the registration desk.
 You will be asked to provide your mobile phone number.
-Then you can return to your car and wait until the Assess and Test office calls your mobile phone, letting you know you can be seen.
+Then you can return to your car and wait until the office calls your mobile phone, letting you know you can be seen.

 By doing this, you will reduce your risk of exposure to coronavirus in a busy waiting area, as well as potentially protect others if you do happen to have coronavirus or another infection.